Comprehensive guides

 Used clothing and personal belongings are permitted without any particular restrictions.
 You may also bring:

-• Sports equipment (diving, golf, hiking) – provided it is re-exported within 6 months, otherwise duties and taxes will be payable.
+• Sports equipment (diving, golf, hiking) is permitted provided it is re-exported within 6 months; otherwise, duties and taxes will be payable.

 • Personal electronic devices (laptops, phones, cameras, tablets)